mohyaz11/OptimumSetupBook/README.md

-# Octopus Deploy Optimum Setup Book
+# Configuring your Octopus Deploy Server to scale with you
 This repo is used to store the open source book on how to setup an Octopus Deploy Server to scale up and out.

 - [Introduction](manuscript/Introduction.md)